NCAR/CESM-planets/docker/README.md

  6) Back in the case directory running in the container Build the model: ./case.build
+ 7) If all is good, you have built the model and can run it with ./case.submit

  (*) However, before you do that, make sure you do this first, and accept the certificate permanently ('p') to fix that issue with 'checkout_externals':